mseri/blog/content/post/44-hamiltonian-mechanics.md

 In the last academic term, I had the great pleasure to teach [Hamiltonian Mechanics](https://www.rug.nl/ocasys/rug/vak/show?code=WIYHM-12), an optional master course for mathematics and physics students.
 Even though the course was based on Arnold's beautiful book, my plan for the course was to give a panoramic on the modern theory of integrable systems and perturbation theory.
 Of course, my grand plan, was way to optimistic.
 And between the time available, a bad flu and then the pandemic landing, we were able to do much less than what I hoped for.

-Nevertheless, from the feedback I got, it seems that the course turned out nice and I decided to hide the unfinished parts from the lecture notes and publish them [here]({{< resource url="lecture_notes/HamMech20.pdf" >}} "Lecture Notes PDF") for wider availability under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+Nevertheless, from the feedback I got, it seems that the course turned out nice and I decided to hide the unfinished parts from the lecture notes and publish them [here](https://github.com/mseri/hammech20/releases/download/v1.0/HamMech2020.pdf "Lecture Notes PDF") for wider availability under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).

 My original plan for this post was to give a very brief introduction to the topic, using a pendulum and a spring as motivating examples, but I've been dragging this post for a month and I could never find time to sit down and concentrate long enough to prepare something decent.
-So, let's cut things short, before it's too late and I need to postpone again: [Lecture Notes of Hamiltonian Mechanics in A5 format -- tablet and booklet-print friendly]({{< resource url="lecture_notes/HamMech20.pdf" >}} "Lecture Notes PDF").
+So, let's cut things short, before it's too late and I need to postpone again: [Lecture Notes of Hamiltonian Mechanics in A5 format -- tablet and booklet-print friendly](https://github.com/mseri/hammech20/releases/download/v1.0/HamMech2020.pdf "Lecture Notes PDF").
+The source latex code is also available on [GitHub](https://github.com/mseri/hammech20).

 If I get some time I will update this post mentioning what was plan and what did not end up in the notes.
 They are a **preliminary version** and surely stull filled with typos, please let me know about the mistakes or if you have interesting exercises or remarks to add.